bips-hb/JSS_innsight/README.md

 ```
 Rscript 5_Validation/5_2_Time/5_2_Time.R
 ```

+**Note:** Since this simulation takes a lot of time, it can be significantly reduced if fewer models than $20$ are created per architecture.
+This can be adjusted with the `num_models` value in the R script called above.
+In addition, the step size of the varying parameter can also be lowered, e.g., for the number of hidden layers, set `c(2, 25, 50)` instead of `c(2, seq(5, 50, by = 5))`.

 This creates the images for Figure 12 (shown), 14, 15, 16, 17 and 18 from the
 paper and places them in the folder `5_Validation/5_2_Time/figures/`.